onur/medius/content/articles/article-without-cover-03.md

 those that orbit the Sun indirectly, two are larger than the smallest planet.

-Image Copyright: Released on public domain by [NASA](http://solarsystem.nasa.gov/multimedia/display.cfm?Category=Planets&IM_ID=10164)
+Cover Copyright: Released on public domain by [NASA](http://solarsystem.nasa.gov/multimedia/display.cfm?Category=Planets&IM_ID=10164)

 ### Lorem